Manage Traffic Conditionally

 Next Steps

-To meet more complex conditional traffic management requirements, see how you can create custom plugin, or use serverless function plugins to execute custom code at runtime.
+To meet more complex conditional traffic management requirements, see how you can create a custom plugin, or use serverless function plugins to execute custom code at runtime.